-Learn about the largest river and the greatest tropical forest in the world, on a trip full of discoveries aboard one of our cruises.
+Learn about the largest river and the greatest tropical forest in the world, on a trip full of discoveries to peruvian amazon aboard one of our cruises.
 The adventure includes an incredible variety of flora and fauna, encounters with indigenous Peruvian communities and incredible outdoor activities.

 Culture: the most beautiful outcome created by human beings.
 Over 40 native languages are used today in the Peruvian Jungle reminding us the immensity of humanity.
 Each one of them transmit their diverse culture and ways of life, most likely previously unknown to us, revealing the world in which we live is full of people capable of creating wonderful things.